 Torpedoed by a Japanese submarine during World War II and further broken up by the 1963 eruption of Mt.
 Agung, this 125-meter wreck now rests in 9m depth.
 Encrusted with coral, the USAT Liberty features visible guns, boilers, toilets, and anchor chain and hosts numerous species of fish, wonderful sea fans and sponges.

-Marine life is extremely rich around and in the bali wreck.
+Marine life is extremely rich around and in the Bali wreck.
 Big potato groupers live at the wreck.
-Garden eels have colonised the shallow parts.
-A gigantic swirl of jackfish can usually be seen on top of the Liberty shipwreck.
+Garden eels have colonized the shallow parts.
+A gigantic swirl of jack fish can usually be seen on top of the Liberty shipwreck.
 King barracudas are also often seen here along with a wealth of macro life, like frogfish, ornate ghost pipefish, nudibranchs.
 Also, for the macro lover we can find the rare pygmy seahorse here.
 Despite this diversity, the USAT Liberty shipwreck remains best known for the school of bumphead parrotfish that sleep inside its hull at night.
 It is definitely worth diving this site after sunset or in the very early morning when dive conditions are usually the best.

 Diving here, we swim through and around the wreck, discovering new landscape each time we change direction!
 The Liberty ship wreck dive site suits snorkelers, beginners and experienced divers.
 It is often used as our 3rd or the 4th dive for the SSI or PADI Open Water Diver Course.

 Coral Garden dive site is situated just a few hundred meters from the Liberty ship wreck.
 It is a shallow reef with a depth of 3 to 12 meters what makes it a perfect site for snorkelers, beginners or night dives.
 This spot is also ideal for underwater photography as it is abundant in life.